-XII Edition of the IOPD Award for “Best Practice in Citizen Participation” implemented by local governments
+XIII Edition of the IOPD Award for “Best Practice in Citizen Participation” implemented by local governments

 The IOPD Award “Best Practice in Citizen Participation” is an initiative launched by the International Observatory on Participatory Democracy (IOPD).
 The IOPD is open to towns and cities throughout the world, along with those associations, organisations and research centres interested in learning about and exchanging impressions on participatory democracy and applying participatory democracy experiences on a local scale.

 Through the award of this Award we aim to promote the implementation of innovative experiences on a local scale, to extend practices that promote participation, and also to introduce the citizens involved to processes involving the elaboration and implementation of public policies.